 About the Effort to Restore Camp Cherry Lake

-In this episode of the Wakulla 4-H Podcast, Caden and Emily interviewed Dr. Angle about the plans to renovate and update Camp Cherry Lake.
+In the 2025 episode of the Wakulla 4-H Podcast, Caden and Emily interviewed Dr. Angle about the plans to renovate and update Camp Cherry Lake.
 Plans to modernize the facility include new cabins and educational facilities.
 The camp would accommodate campers during the summer and host workforce development programs throughout the year, with an emphasis on innovative agricultural technology.

 To prepare to record this episode of the Wakulla 4-H Podcast, 4-H members Caden G. and Emily Z. toured Camp Cherry Lake with Erin Mugge, State 4-H Camping &.
 Environmental Education Coordinator.
 During that tour, they learned about the history of the camping program and the plans for the camp to become a year-round center for workforce development.